 Please click this link: Application Form and download the form.
 If unable to do this please email firstname.lastname@example.org and request that an application form be sent to you by post.
 Once you have returned the form your membership will be confirmed as soon as possible after which you will be free to attend the monthly lectures and other events listed under the Activities Tab.
 You will also be free to join any of the Special Interest Groups.

-The next General Meeting is at Ryarsh Village Hall on May 24th at 2pm.
+The next General Meeting will be on July 26th 2.00pm at Ryarsh Village Hall

 For more details of all our meetings select the "Activities" page